dustinpfister/blog_posts/_posts/threejs-extrude-geometry.md

 ### Source code is up on Github

 The code exmaples that I made for this post can also be found in [my test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-extrude-geometry).
+This is also where I place the source code examples for the [many other blog posts](/categories/three-js/) that I have wrote on threejs thus far.

 ### Version Numbers matter